melkon90/StarWarsCharacterBrowser/README.md

 To navigate to the new screen, a new class is defined first: CharacterDetail.
 This class is setup pretty straightforward.
 It receives the character details and it presents it in a (bulleted) list.
 Next, a function is added to the 'FlatList' to identify row selections.
 Once a row is selected, the right item is identified, and a push to the next screen is initiated with the selected item as a prop.

+### Testing
+Because of lack of time there are no tests included in this project.